-We are pleased to present sculptures by SVACE student Andrew Coppa!
-Andrew created this artwork in conjunction with numerous courses, including Figurative Sculpture with Dave Cortes and Digital Sculpture with Luis Rodrigo Navarro.
+We are pleased to present photographs by SVACE student Gregory Mayes!
+Gregory created this artwork in conjunction with the course, Digital Photography I.

-See Andrews’s work at his website and in our exhibition space at 209 East 23rd Street, until March 31!
+See Gregory’s work in our exhibition space at 209 East 23rd Street, until April 30!